Summer Stream Ecology Internship

 - Willingness to work outdoors in variable conditions (cold, heat, snow rain, mosquitoes, flies, etc.)

-- Willingness to camp outdoors overnight for multiple days (2 to 3 nights a month)
+- Willingness to camp outdoors overnight for multiple days (up to 2 to 3 nights a month)

 - Willingness to engage in discussions about diversity, equity, and inclusion

 - Reliability, timeliness, and dedication to work tasks

 - Ability to work and collaborate with a team